kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(4\) A launch operator must establish any aircraft hazard areas necessary to ensure the probability of impact (Pi) with debris capable of causing a casualty for aircraft does not exceed 1 × 10−6.

-\(c\) *Debris thresholds.* A launch operator's flight safety analysis, performed as required by paragraph (f) of this section, must account for any inert debris impact with a mean expected kinetic energy at impact greater than or equal to 11 ft-lbs and, except for the far field blast overpressure effects analysis of §417.229, a peak incident overpressure greater than or equal to 1.0 psi due to any explosive debris impact.
+\(c\) *Debris thresholds.* A launch operator's flight safety analysis, performed as required by paragraph (f) of this section, must account for any inert debris impact with a mean expected kinetic energy at impact greater than or equal to 11 ft-lbs and, except for the far field blast overpressure effects analysis of [[Volume 4/C Licensing/0417 Launch safety.md#§417.229   Far-field overpressure blast effects analysis.|§417.229]], a peak incident overpressure greater than or equal to 1.0 psi due to any explosive debris impact.

 \(1\) When using the 11 ft-lbs threshold to determine potential casualties due to blunt trauma from inert debris impacts, the analysis must: